 If you change your address you should notify the Student Records Section of the Registrar's Division as soon as possible.
 Failure to do this could lead to important correspondence (including examination results) not reaching you.
 The University cannot accept responsibility if official communications fail to reach students who have not notified their change of address.
-Change of Adress Advice Forms are available at Faculty and School offices and at the Enquiry Desk on the Ground Floor of the Chancellery Building.
+Change of Address Advice forms are available at Faculty and School offices and at the Enquiry Desk in the north wing of the Chancellery.

 All communications from the University, including examination results, will be sent to the session address.
-Change of address advice will be accepted upto 30 November, except for final-year students wishing to change their Submission of Details Associated with Graduation form.
+Change of address advice will be accepted up to 30 November, except forfinal-year students wishing to change their Submissions of Details Associated with Graduation form.
 Changes to this form will be accepted up to a date four weeks before the student's graduation ceremony.